Ericsson/dataplanebook/src/intro.rst

 environment of the kernel, and instead only have to deal with the somewhat less challenging DPDK programming model.

-For DPDK to bypass the kernel, the Network Interface Controller (NIC) hardware (or a virtual function thereof) is mapped in the process' address space.
+For DPDK to bypass the kernel, the :term:`Network Interface Controller (NIC) <NIC>` hardware (or a :term:`virtual function` thereof) is mapped in the process' address space.
 Instead of, or in addition to, the kernel's NIC driver, the application uses a driver provided by DPDK, for that particular hardware.
 In addition to the NIC driver, a packet buffer memory manager is needed, but not much else in terms of infrastructure.

 This "I/O only" way of using DPDK is still commonplace today.